Crypto

 Intro

-Crypto's getting bigger by the day.
-As of June 2024, there were a whopping 617 million crypto owners and the total market cap was around $2.24 trillion.
-But even with this massive growth, blockchain technology still faces a major hurdle: scalability.
-While Ethereum’s mainnet has a throughput of around 15-30 transactions per second (TPS), this figure is not fixed.
+Crypto’s getting bigger by the day.
+As of June 2024, there were 617 million crypto owners and the total market cap was $2.24 trillion.
+But even with this massive growth, blockchain technology still has a major issue: scalability.
+Ethereum’s mainnet has a throughput of around 15-30 transactions per second (TPS), which isn’t fixed.
 It can vary slightly based on block size and network activity.
-It is also important to mention Ethereum's transition to Proof of Stake (PoS) with Ethereum 2.0, which aims to improve scalability, especially when combined with sharding.
+Also, Ethereum’s transition to Proof of Stake (PoS) with Ethereum 2.0 will improve scalability, especially when combined with sharding.

 In a word, while Layer 1 is busy with big changes like increasing block sizes, Layer 2 uses clever tricks like rollups and sidechains to speed things up without sacrificing security.
-In this article, we'll dive deep into Layer 2 and see how it's set to revolutionize the world of blockchain.
+In this article we’ll dive deep into Layer 2 and see how it’s going to change the world of blockchain.

-Layer 2 scaling solutions optimize transaction processing by offloading the computation and storage burden from Layer 1 while maintaining security through periodic commitments or fraud proofs.
+Layer 2 scaling solutions offload the computation and storage burden from Layer 1 while maintaining security through periodic commitments or fraud proofs.

-Think of it as a way to speed up your internet connection, but for blockchain.
+Think of it as speeding up your internet connection but for blockchain.

-There are a few different ways to build Layer 2, like rollups, state channels, and sidechains.
-It's like choosing the best tool for the job.
-Some are better for certain tasks, but they all help make blockchain faster and more efficient.
+There are a few ways to build Layer 2 like rollups, state channels and sidechains.
+It’s like choosing the right tool for the job.
+Some are better for certain tasks but they all make blockchain faster and more efficient.

 What is a Layer 2 Solution?